 The following guidelines ensure that members of the public fully understand and can exercise their right to inspect and obtain copies of public records maintained by the State Bar.

-Requests may be made in person at the State Bar offices, or by email, mail, or telephone.
+Requests may be made by email, mail, telephone, or in person at the State Bar offices.
 The State Bar encourages requestors to submit a Public Records Act Request Form and email it to PRA@calbar.ca.gov or mail it to:

-If a requestor needs assistance in formulating a request, please call 415-538-2283 or email PRA@calbar.ca.gov.
+If a requestor needs assistance in formulating a request, please call 213-765-1240 or email PRA@calbar.ca.gov.

 The State Bar charges 10 cents per page for copies of public records.
 The first 10 pages will be provided at no cost.
 The State Bar can also charge for the cost of postage, certification of documents, data extraction to produce the record and other applicable fees.
 Records will be provided following receipt of payment.